timgit/pg-boss/docs/usage.md

 await boss.publish('hey-there', { msg:'this came for you' })
 ```

-Since it is responsible for both schema migrations and monitoring jobs for expiration and archiving, at least 1 instances of `start()` should be used per database.
-If your deployment requires additional instances for job processing, you may use either `start()` or `connect()`.
 If the required database objects do not exist in the specified database, **`start()` will automatically create them**.
 The same process is true for updates as well.
 If a new schema version is required, pg-boss will automatically migrate the internal storage to the latest installed version.

 > While this is most likely a welcome feature, be aware of this during upgrades since this could delay the promise resolution by however long the migration script takes to run against your data.
 For example, if you happened to have millions of jobs in the job table just hanging around for archiving and the next version of the schema had a couple of new indexes, it may take a few seconds before `start()` resolves.
 Most migrations are very quick, however, and are designed with performance in mind.